Affordable Spoon Fishing Lures for Effective Fly Fishing in Rivers

 Murky (<6 ft)Black nickel, red/gold two-tone

-Tip: Carry one of each finish to adjust quickly as river conditions change.
+Tip: Carry variations of each finish to adapt quickly as river conditions change.

 5. Fly-Fishing Gear & Rigging